signalwerk/fontstep/readme.md

 * autoUnicode - auto unicode the whole font
 * unicode - set unicode-point with UID attribute
 * copysave - creates  a copy of the font with a new name
+* orderGlyphs – sort all Glyphs in the Font by Name
 * saveTTF - save the current font as TrueType-Font (TTF)
 * saveOTF - save the current font as OpenType-Font (CFF)
 * saveJSON - save some information about the current font as JSON